-Now that you have seen how mindfulness greatly improves your life and have known some of the most popular methods to build it into your life, let’s now take a look at how you get started with it and get to make it work for you.
+Now that you have seen how mindfulness greatly improves your life and have discovered some of the most popular methods to build it into your life, let’s now take a look at how you get started with it and make it work for you.

 Getting started with mindfulness

 The most recommended technique for building mindfulness is mindfulness meditation.
-This type of meditation, as earlier mentioned, helps you get acquainted with the general concept of mindfulness and get a feel of it.
+This type of meditation, as mentioned earlier, helps you get acquainted with the general concept of mindfulness and you can get a feel for it.

 After you have used guided meditation well enough to understand how the practice works and how to do it, you can then proceed to do it on your own.
-And now you can be doing it frequently without taking long breaks.
+Then you can do it frequently without taking long breaks.

 On top of mindfulness meditation, it is advisable to add other mindfulness activities to increase your level of mindfulness throughout the day.

-You can choose 2 or 3 mindfulness techniques from the list above that you feel are a good fit for you to combine with mindfulness meditation that you will work with for years to come.
+You can choose two or three mindfulness techniques from the list above, those that you feel are a good fit for you, to combine with mindfulness meditation that you will work with for years to come.

-Then you should also go ahead and reconsider your daily schedule and figure out where you can get some time to make use of these techniques to increase your mindfulness and make it a habit of doing them daily.
+Then you should also go ahead and reconsider your daily schedule and figure out where you can take some time to use these techniques to increase your mindfulness and make it a habit of doing them daily.

-It is also worth noting that your experience with mindfulness meditation will vary from one session to another, so don’t be worried when on some days you have an easy time concentrating, and on others, your mind wanders a lot.
-It is normal, and with the time you will get better.
+It is also worth noting that your experience with mindfulness meditation will vary from one session to another, so don’t be worried when on some days you have an easy time concentrating and, on others, your mind wanders a lot.
+It is normal, and with time you will get better.

 David Oscar is the founder of IYBP and is always researching better ways to tap into the unused power of the brain and share them with the world.